noxsicarius/Epoch-Admin-Tools/README.md

 ([Click here for more screenshots](http://imgur.com/a/RH4cx#0))

-An admin menu with powerful tools for the purpose of testing and/or administrating a [DayZ Epoch Mod](http://epochmod.com/) server.
+This is an admin menu with powerful tools for the purpose of testing and/or administrating a [DayZ Epoch Mod](http://epochmod.com/) server.
 Most tools will also be compatible with original DayZMod servers and other derivatives.

 #### For guides and help: [Epoch Admin Tools Wiki](https://github.com/gregariousjb/Epoch-Admin-Tools/wiki)

+### This ReadMe will cover:
+* Installing the tool
+* Updating the tool
+* How to get help with the tool

 # Features:
 #### For help with Administration: